keera-studios/hsQt/README.md

-Version 1.1.6.1 of the Qt bindings for Haskell, a set of Haskell bindings for the Qt library from Trolltech.
+Version 1.1.6.1 of the Qt4 bindings for Haskell, a set of Haskell bindings for the Qt library from Trolltech.
 There are no subtantial changes to the code, but it now compiles with GHC 7.8.